chef-boneyard/chef-web-docs-2016/step_resource/step_resource_cookbook_file_use_data_bag.rst

 * Create a log entry every time the data bag is used
 * Set variables for each data bag item
-* Specify what to do if the ``ssl_certificates`` data bag cannot be found and in which cookbook files to look for the default certificates
+* Specify what to do if the ``ssl_certificate`` data bag cannot be found and in which cookbook files to look for the default certificates
 * Create a log entry every time the default |ssl| certificates are used

 .. code-block:: ruby